YINI-lang/YINI-spec/README.md

 ---

-## 🔥 Why YINI
+## Why YINI
-There are already many configuration formats — INI, JSON, YAML, TOML — but none hit the sweet spot of balance YINI was aiming for.
+There are already many configuration formats — INI, JSON, YAML, TOML, XML — each with its strengths and trade-offs.
+YINI was designed to provide a balanced alternative that combines structure, readability, and simplicity.

-> Humble opinion: Too often, config formats are either too limiting (like INI), too verbose (like JSON or TOML), or too quirky (like YAML).
+> Too often, config formats come with their own trade-offs — INI can be limiting, JSON or TOML more verbose, and YAML has quirks related to whitespace and parsing.

 YINI exists because:
-- JSON is structured and predictable, but too verbose and strict (and lacks comments 😤).
+- JSON is structured and predictable, but can be verbose (with all keys required to be quoted), strict in structure, and lacks support for comments.
 - YAML is powerful but too permissive, error-prone, and has significant whitespace.
 - TOML is fine, but sometimes gets too verbose too quickly.
 - INI is simple and friendly, but too limited and lacks specification.